 To apply for MassHealth, please go to the Apply for Health Coverage page.
-It is important that you check the “disabled” box within the online application.

 If you need help with your application, there are several MassHealth Enrollment Centers that can offer in-person assistance.
 It is important that you let the assister know that you have a disability.

 An application can be taken over the phone by contacting 800-841-2900.

 Any MassHealth Enrollment Center or Customer Service Representative can provide publications in the following formats: